verilylifesciences/joint-genotype/README.md

 ## ABOUT

-A package to speed up GATK genotyping by sharding the inputs into tiny pieces.
+A package to speed up GATK joint genotyping by sharding the inputs into tiny pieces.

 ## BUILDING